JSON Schema Validation Best Practices 2026: Draft 2020-12 Examples

 // Const: restrict to exactly one value

-Strings support length constraints, regex pattern matching, and built-in format validators.
-The format keyword provides semantic validation for common string types like emails, URIs, dates, and UUIDs.
+Strings support length constraints, regex pattern matching, and format annotations for common string types like emails, URIs, dates, and UUIDs.
+Treat format carefully: Draft 2020-12 separates format annotation from format assertion, and many validators require explicit configuration before a bad email or URI is rejected.

 // String with length and pattern constraints